Avoid being spotted by ordering the wrong thing!

-Lunch and Dinner:
+Lunch and Dinner

-- No butter should be served to spread on your bread.
-(I think it takes away from lunch anyway - I do not serve it when I cook.)
+- No butter should be served to spread on your bread (I think it takes away from lunch anyway - I do not serve it when I cook).

 - What about dipping bread in oil?
 There's no harm with this in the course of a meal, but the bread-oil routine is not used as an appetizer.
 It has a tendency to fill you up and diminish your enjoyment of the meal.

-- The Italian main meal is traditionally multi-course: Restaurants like to serve you first and second plates and do not appreciate it when Americans insist on having one thing and leaving after paying the check.
-But keep in mind Italian portion sizes are smaller than American portion sizes, and the mixture they serve (pasta/rice first, followed by meat/fish/vegetables, followed by fruit) is a relatively healthy balance.
-You may get fewer calories and a healthier mix eating three courses in Italy than one giant entrÃ©e covered with cheese in the United States.
+- The Italian main meal is traditionally multi-course: restaurants like to serve you first and second plates and do not appreciate it when Americans insist on having one thing (although they have been getting more used to it in recent times).
+But keep in mind that Italian portion sizes are smaller than American's, and the mixture they serve (pasta/rice first, followed by meat/fish/vegetables, followed by fruit) is a relatively healthy balance.
+You may get fewer calories and a healthier, more balanced meal by eating three courses in Italy, rather than one, giant entrée covered with cheese in the United States.

-- Fish-based pastas: Traditionally, grated cheese is not added to fish-based meals.
+- Fish-based pastas: traditionally, grated cheese is not added to fish-based meals.
 These rules have eroded somewhat, but you may still get a strange look if you ask for it.

 - Coffee may be drunk with fruit or desert but never with the main meal.
 In addition, traditionally coffees with milk (cappuccinos and lattes) are for breakfast.
-Lunch and dinner are followed by espressos, or, at most an espresso macchiato.
-(This is a rule that my wife likes to break, but she likes to live dangerously and can talk back in Italian if someone challenges her.)
+Lunch and dinner are followed by espressos, or, at most an espresso macchiato (this is a rule that my wife likes to break, but she likes to live dangerously and can talk back in Italian if someone challenges her).